This is one of Sabine’s favourite complaint email examples of all times.

 Your friend Carl

-I come back to this example in almost all my complaints training sessions — to teach:
+Sabine comes back to this example in almost all her customer care training workshops — to teach:

 Empathy and an apology go a long way in adding a human touch.